k3s-io/cluster-api-k3s/README.md

     * For more AWS information go to [CAPA Getting Started](https://cluster-api-aws.sigs.k8s.io/)
     * For more Nutanix information go to [CAPX Getting Started](https://opendocs.nutanix.com/capx/latest/getting_started/)
     * For more OpenStack information go to [CAPO Getting Started](https://cluster-api.sigs.k8s.io/user/quick-start.html)
+    * For more Vsphere information go to [CAPV Getting Started](https://cluster-api.sigs.k8s.io/user/quick-start.html)

-Cluster API k3s has been tested on AWS, Azure, AzureStackHCI, Nutanix and OpenStack environments.
+Cluster API k3s has been tested on AWS, Azure, AzureStackHCI, Nutanix, OpenStack, and Vsphere environments.

 To try out the Azure flow, fork the repo and look at `samples/azure/azure-setup.sh`.